nvdaes/readFeeds/readme.md

 * A list of the saved feeds.
 * List of articles: Opens a dialog which presents the articles list from your current feed.
 Select the article you want to read and press Enter or Open web page of selected article button to open the corresponding page in your browser.
 Press About article button to open a dialog showing title and link of the selected article; from this dialog, you'll be able to copy this info to the clipboard.
 * Open feed: Opens the selected feed in the default application.
+* Open feed as HTML: Opens the selected feed in the default web browser.
 * New: Opens a dialog with an edit box to enter the address of a new feed.
 If the address is valid and the feed can be saved, its name, based on the feed title, will appear at the bottom of the feeds list.
 * Rename: Opens a dialog with an edit box to rename the selected feed.
 * Delete: Opens a dialog to delete the selected feed after confirmation.